 You send a book announcement press release, and every book needs one.
 This book publicity tool tells the media and others why and how your book will make a difference.
 It’s the author’s equivalent of a birth announcement.

 It’s not optional — it’s a necessity.
 And because of that, it can be the single determinant of how much attention your book receives.

 Potential impact of your book’s press release

-Why?
-You need a book announcement press release to get book reviews.
-You send it with a copy of your book to reviewers; they scan it to decide if the book is a good fit for their publication, website, and so on.
+When you send a book announcement press release with a copy of your book to reviewers, they skim the document to decide if the book is a good fit for their publication, website, and so on.
 If it’s badly written or doesn’t have the information they need, want, or expect, your book won’t be reviewed.

 Simply put: If you want your book reviewed by media outlets and credible bloggers, you need a good book announcement press release.

 Book publicity is about more than book reviews, though.
 That’s why you need a press release for your book to get other kinds of valuable exposure, including:

 - Interviews with local media outlets

 - Short news items in newspapers and magazines